For The Home Depot Inc. [HD], Analyst sees a rise to $470. What next?

 Sponsored

-Wildfires in Colorado typically appear in the fall, but the recent December fires in Boulder County were carried in on 100 mph winds to communities experiencing severe drought.
-The wildfires are now being called the most damaging in the state’s history, arriving without significant warning and destroying at least 991 homes while causing tens of thousands to quickly evacuate.

-The Home Depot Inc. stock has also loss -0.88% of its value over the past 7 days.
-However, HD stock has inclined by 23.27% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 27.85% and lost -1.87% year-on date.

-The market cap for HD stock reached $420.06 billion, with 1.05 billion shares outstanding and 1.04 billion shares in the current float.
-Compared to the average trading volume of 3.47M shares, HD reached a trading volume of 4365422 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.54M shares, HD reached a trading volume of 6274688 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about The Home Depot Inc. [HD]:
+What do top market gurus say about The Home Depot Inc. [HD]?

 Oppenheimer have made an estimate for The Home Depot Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on December 06, 2021.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price from $357 to $450.
 The new note on the price target was released on November 19, 2021, representing the official price target for The Home Depot Inc. stock.
 Previously, the target price had yet another raise from $340 to $410, while Wedbush kept a Neutral rating on HD stock.
 On November 17, 2021, analysts increased their price target for HD shares from 410 to 440.